albar965/littlenavmap-manual/src/en/GLOSSARY.rst

 Rating
     Airport zero to five star rating depending on facilities.

-Rhumb Line
-    When using a magnetic compass or direction indicator it is more convenient to fly a constant track direction.
-This can be achieved by following a rhumb line track, rather than a great circle track.
-Note that the rhumb line connecting two points on earth is longer than the great circle path.
-Also, near the poles and for longer distances the rhumb line is not usable.

 Scenery Library Database
     This is an internal database (`SQLite <http://sqlite.org>`__) that is created by *Little Navmap* when reading all the flight simulator BGL or